-The epic life of Dmitri Schostakovich and his music offers a window into the terror of Stalin’s purges and the cruelty of the Nazi blockade of his beloved Leningrad (St. Petersburg) during World War II.
-In Symphony for the City of the Dead, M. T. Anderson begins with Schostakovich’s early life and development, taking us step by step to the climactic composition and performance of The Leningrad Symphony in the midst of the city’s starvation.
+The epic life of Dmitri Shostakovich and his music offers a window into the terror of Stalin’s purges and the cruelty of the Nazi blockade of his beloved Leningrad (St. Petersburg) during World War II.
+In Symphony for the City of the Dead, M. T. Anderson begins with Shostakovich’s early life and development, taking us step by step to the climactic composition and performance of The Leningrad Symphony in the midst of the city’s starvation.

-the way we see the narcissistic paranoia of Stalin that led him to kill millions of his own people–most of whom had not been anti-Soviet or anti-Stalin.
+Along the way we see the narcissistic paranoia of Stalin that led him to kill millions of his own people–most of whom had not been anti-Soviet or anti-Stalin.
 His fear made him kill many of his own military officers as well, leaving a huge leadership vacuum when Hitler attacked that almost cost them the war.

 During those pre- and post-war purges, Shostakovich survived as many did by attempting to play a life-and-death game of agreeing with the powers that be while composing mostly as he wanted.
 Though he did not try to defend himself much and seemed often to capitulate, he endangered himself by using his notoriety to advocate for friends and family who had been arrested.